 By the end of 12 months, you can expect your male or female blue Boston Terrier to stop growing only for the smallest sizes.
 In contrast, the bigger ones may stop growing after 14 months.

-No matter how big the dog is, their size as compared to other dogs is smaller and compact.
+No matter how big the dog is, its size as compared to other dogs is smaller and compact.

 Their life expectancy is around 13 to 15 years, but the average age of death is recorded to be 10.4 years only.
 The most common causes of their death are old age, cardiac arrest, and cancer.